ztomer/quick_launch/README.md

 * Use quick_launch.ahk, the other file is for reference
 * There's no GUI, you'd probably want and need to edit the script for your own needs
-* I'm using Process Explorer to find the target binary YMMV.
-Some applications works only with the PID, some other with the window title.
-The terminal requires special handling.
+* I'm using Process Explorer to find the target binary, so YMMV.
+Some applications works only with the PID, some others with the window title the terminal requires special handling, etc.
 * To start the script on log-in, use the task scheduler, schedule a task using the AutoHotKey.exe binary, and add the full path + quick_launch.ahk as a parameter
 * There are five different launch functions since there's no unified way to get a consistent identifier for windows in Windows.
 This is sub-optimal, but at least works.
 * Hammerspoon for Mac is better.
 Alas.